DAN-AKL/code-quality/packages/commitlint-config/README.md

 npm i --save-dev @commitlint/cli @dan-nz/commitlint-config
 ```

-_Note:_ for monorepos install of these at the root.
+_Note:_ for monorepos install these at the root.

 ## Usage
 Create an `commitlint.config.js` file with the following contents: